Wishing you knew more about Aboriginal culture? Search no more.

 One of the most powerful ways to reduce Aboriginal prison rates is by empowering communities to help themselves.

 Many Aboriginal people are ready to offer solutions but are not heard.
 Only 2 out of the 16 justice programs operating in Queensland in 2016 were Aboriginal-led.

-If blanket government policies stand in the way of their empowerment, leadership and healing then the rates will escalate.
+But if blanket government policies stand in the way of their empowerment, leadership and healing, then the rates will escalate.